JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 - Puzzles
 - Mindfulness

-### 🌇 Late Afternoon Group Time (Optional before home)

-*Purpose*

-- Reflect on children's learning
-- Build communication skills
-- Celebrate achievements
-- Prepare for home transition

-*Suggested Duration*

-10–15 minutes

 ---

+### 🌇 Late Afternoon Group Time (Optional before home, usually when it is rainy and some children are picked up so late)

 **1. Welcome Back Song**

 Children transition from afternoon play.

-**2. Reflection Circle** (skip if you did in afternoon group time)

-Children share:

-- What did you enjoy today?
-- What did you learn?
-- What was challenging?
-- Who did you play with?

-**3. Sharing Children's Learning**
+**2. Sharing Children's Learning**

 Educator can share: